horizon-research/rtnn/README.md

-# RTNN: Accelerating Neighbor Search Using HardwareRay Tracing
+# RTNN: Accelerating Neighbor Search Using Hardware Ray Tracing

 Code will be organized with instructions soon.